 Reside / Sustain

-The three year research project Reside / Sustain: Finnish & Russian experiences/initiatives/practices supported by the Kone Foundation which focuses on residency activity and its ecological possibilities has started within the Connecting Points-programme.
-The Reside / Sustain project examines the role of the artist residency in enabling sustainable development in Finland and in Russia and aims to answer questions on how can residencies provide platforms for the multiple aspects that are necessary regarding ecological action and change.
+The three year research project Reside / Sustain: Finnish & Russian experiences/initiatives/practices supported by the Kone Foundation focuses on artistic and residency activity and its ecological possibilities within the Connecting Points-programme.
+The Reside / Sustain project examines the role of the artist activity in enabling sustainable development and aims to answer questions on how can residencies provide platforms for the multiple aspects that are necessary regarding ecological action and change.

 The pursuit of the project is to look at how a residency organisation can join interests and activate practical solutions alongside bringing forth thematic thinking on environmental and ecological aspects that are interlinked with wider political and social aspects.
 The project focuses on residency activity and its ecological possibilities – especially in Russia, with a strong emphasis on connectivity and correspondence, shared thematics and collegial transparency.